In the Mood: History

 "In the Mood" was an arrangement by Joe Garland based on an existing melody.
 Lyrics were added by Andy Razaf.
 The main theme with repeated arpeggios rhythmically displaced appeared under the title "Tar Paper Stomp" and was credited to trumpeter Wingy Manone.
 Manone recorded "Tar Paper Stomp" on August 28, 1930, in Richmond, Indiana, and released it as a 78 single for Champion Records under the name Barbecue Joe and his Hot Dogs.
 It was re-released in 1935 by Wingy Manone's Orchestra.

 Horace Henderson used the same riff in "Hot and Anxious", which was recorded by his brother Fletcher Henderson on March 19, 1931, for Columbia under the name the Baltimore Bell Hops.
 Don Redman recorded "Hot and Anxious" for Brunswick in 1932.

 Under copyright laws, a tune that had not been written down and registered with the copyright office could be appropriated by any musician with a good ear.
 Manone raised the similarity between "Tar Paper Stomp" and "In the Mood" to Joe Garland and to the publisher Shapiro, Bernstein, and Company of New York.
 Manone also discussed the issue in DownBeat magazine.

 "Tar Paper Stomp" was copyrighted on November 6, 1941, as a pianoforte version by Peer International.

 The first recording of Joe Garland's version of "In the Mood" was made by Edgar Hayes and his Orchestra in 1938 with Garland participating.
-It was released as a B side to their recording of "Stardust" for Decca.
-On this recording there was a baritone saxophone duet rather than a tenor saxophone battle.
+It was released as a B-side to their recording of "Stardust" for Decca.
+This recording had a baritone saxophone duet rather than a tenor saxophone battle.
 The riff had appeared in a 1935 recording by the Mills Blue Rhythm Band entitled "There's Rhythm in Harlem", which had been composed and arranged by Garland.
 Before offering it to Miller, Garland sold it in 1938 to Artie Shaw, who chose not to record it because the original arrangement was too long, but he did perform it in concert.

 Artie Shaw's version was over six minutes long and met a lackluster audience response.
 Jerry Gray arranged Shaw's version.
 The band later performed a shorter version.
 The Hayes recording was over three minutes in length to fit on one side of a 78 record.